Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/6-summary.md

 1. The primary purpose of setting up a virtual Python environment is to:
 	- Make sure package installs don't adversely affect existing packages and programs that use them
 	- Make sure package installs work equally well with Python 2 and Python 3
-	- Virtualize the hardware so Python can run on Windows as well as it runs on Linux
+	- Virtualize the hardware so Python can run on Windows as well as Linux
 	- Virtualize the hardware so Python programs don't interfere with Node.js programs

 1. Which Python-docx object represents Microsoft Word documents?